tinify/wordpress-plugin/readme.txt

 A: When you upload an image to your website, WordPress will create different sized versions of it (see *Settings > TinyPNG - JPEG, PNG & WebP image compression*).
 The plugin will compress each of these sizes, so when you have 100 images and 5 different sizes you will do 500 compressions.

 = Q: Is there a file size limit? =
-A: A: Yes, but they are *very* generous!
+A: Yes, but they are *very* generous!
 The maximum file size is 500MB and the maximum canvas size is 256MP (16000px by 16000px in any ratio).

 = Q: Can I use the same API key on all my websites? =
 A: Yes, there are no limitations.
 You can add the same key everywhere.